 Some people may have allergic reactions to animals that are substantial enough to qualify as disabilities.
 The College of Idaho will consider the needs of both persons in meeting its obligations to reasonably accommodate all disabilities and to resolve the problem as efficiently and expeditiously as possible.
-Student requesting allergy accommodations should contact the Learning Support and Disabilities Services Department.
+Student requesting allergy accommodations should contact the Department of Accessibility & Learning Excellence.